-Super easy and fun creative activities for Kids!
+Super easy and fun creative activities for kids!

-- Paper Plate Instruments
+Paper Plate Instruments

-- Waxed paper art
+Waxed paper art

 Does your child love to colour?
-Well, it ‘ss the same for all of us.
-Be it on paper, books, or even on walls, they just” “LOV” to doodle with colours!
+Well, it’s the same for all of us.
+Be it on paper, books, or even on walls, they just love to doodle!
 But wait!
-Instead of offering them the same old drawing books and crayons, what if we break the monotony by offering them waxed paper art?
+Instead of offering them the same old drawing books and crayons, what if we break the monotony by offering them waxed paper?
 Rarely are kids presented with chances to draw on alternative sources such as wax paper that offer totally different results from colouring than on regular paper.

-If any of our toddler-aged children love to cut out shapes, then we can give them pencils and crayons to decorate the shapes to their heart’s content.
-As they watch nearby, we can carefully iron the art to create a seamless melding of bright, cheery colours and can hang up in our child’s room or elsewhere.
-To do these fantastic art and craft activities for preschoolers, all we need is iron(only for us), wax paper, pencils, sharpener, scissors, crayons, and string.
+If a toddler-aged child loves to cut out shapes, give them pencils and crayons to decorate the paper to their heart’s content.
+As they watch nearby, we can carefully iron the art to create a seamless melding of bright, cheery colours and can hang up in the child’s room.
+To do these fantastic art and craft creative activities for kids, all we need is iron(only for us), wax paper, pencils, a sharpener, scissors, crayons, and string.
 So, what are you waiting for?
 Let’s get arts with our little cuties.

-- Create a box full of Happiness
+Create a box full of Happiness

 It’s normal for children to feel stressed out as they are stuck at home for several months due to such lockdown.
 But hey, hold on!
 A happiness box is a great resource and is sure to ease out their stress, anxiety, or fear.
 Decorating an old shoebox with bright colours, smiley faces, suns, and other happy things will do wonders.
 After completing the decoration outside, we can fill the box with things that make our child happy.
 Be it their favourite book, a photo that would make them smile, their favourite jokes, pieces of candy, or a letter from a loved one- we can plan it all!

-- Treasure out of the trash
+Treasure out of the trash

-We all want our tots to get creative and use their imagination.
+We all want our tots to get creative and use our imagination.
 And to encourage them, the best we can do is to ask them to make a pile of unused items at home that are waiting to be headed for the trash.
 It can be anything: broken appliances, empty bottles, or even wrappers.
 We just have to tell them to invent something new and creative with those pieces within 5 minutes.
 After 5 minutes is over, we can just let them explain their new invention and give it a name.